AntiMicroX/antimicrox/README.md

 building the program and copy the proper Qt and SDL DLLs if you perform an **install_dlls**.

-## Building the Windows Installer Package (MSI)
+#### Building The Windows Installer Package (MSI)

-(these instructions have been tested with WiX 3.8)
+*These instructions have been tested with WiX 3.8*

-* you need to have WiX installed, grab it at http://wixtoolset.org/
+* You need to have WiX installed, grab it at http://wixtoolset.org/ .

-* the building process relies on the WIX environment, it is recommended that you download the installer instead of the binaries as it it will set it up for you
+* The building process relies on the WIX environment, it is recommended that you download the installer instead of the binaries as it it will set it up for you.

-* if Qt Creator is running while you install or upgrade to a newer version then make sure to restart it as it will either not find that environment variable or fetch the old (incorrect) value from the previous version
+* If Qt Creator is running while you install or upgrade to a newer version then make sure to restart it as it will either not find that environment variable or fetch the old (incorrect) value from the previous version.

-* to build the MSI package, click on the "Projects" icon in the sidebar, click the "Details" button on the make entry, uncheck all other options and check the "buildmsi" box.
+* To build the MSI package, click on the "Projects" icon in the sidebar, click the "Details" button on the make entry, uncheck all other options and check the "buildmsi" box.

-* currently it relies on INSTALL to copy files at the location they are harvested, this might change in the future
+* Currently it relies on INSTALL to copy files at the location they are harvested, this might change in the future.

-Notes about the WXS file and the building process :
+Notes about the WXS file and the building process:

-* the WXS file has been generated with WixEdit and manually modified to contain relative paths, it will only work from the 'windows' sub-folder (or any other)
+* The WXS file has been generated with WixEdit and manually modified to contain relative paths, it will only work from the 'windows' sub-folder (or any other).

-* WixCop can be run against the WXS file and it should not point out any errors as the WXS has been corrected previously with the -F switch
+* WixCop can be run against the WXS file and it should not point out any errors as the WXS has been corrected previously with the -F switch.

-* CNDL1113 warning : shortucts are advertised, left as-is as a nice feature about them is that if the program gets corrupted it will be repaired by Windows Installer, by design the shortcuts will not point to antimicro.exe as a regular LNK file
+* CNDL1113 warning : shortucts are advertised, left as-is as a nice feature about them is that if the program gets corrupted it will be repaired by Windows Installer, by design the shortcuts will not point to antimicro.exe as a regular LNK file.

-* LGHT1073 warning : SDL2.DLL does not specify its language in the language column, not a big deal; it could be recompiled but it's pretty much a time waste as it would only prevent this warning
+* LGHT1073 warning : SDL2.DLL does not specify its language in the language column, not a big deal; it could be recompiled but it's pretty much a time waste as it would only prevent this warning.

-* all of these warnings have been made silent through the use of command-line switches.
+* All of these warnings have been made silent through the use of command-line switches.

-* built MSI package will be placed in /windows
+* Built MSI package will be placed in /windows .

-## Testing under Linux
+## Testing Under Linux

 If you are having problems with antimicro detecting a controller or detecting all axes and buttons, you should test the controller outside of antimicro to check if the problem is with antimicro or not.
 The two endorsed programs for testing gamepads outside of antimicro are **sdl-jstest** (**sdl2-jstest**) and **evtest**.
-SDL 2 utilizes evdev on Linux so performing testing with older programs that use joydev won't be as helpful since some devices behave a bit differently between the two systems.
-It exists another method too, which can be found [here](https://github.com/juliagoda/SDL_JoystickButtonNames).
+SDL2 utilizes evdev on Linux so performing testing with older programs that use joydev won't be as helpful since some devices behave a bit differently between the two systems.
+Another method also exist, which can be found [here](https://github.com/juliagoda/SDL_JoystickButtonNames).

 ## Support

-In order to obtain support, you can post an issue [here](https://github.com/juliagoda/antimicro/issues)
+In order to obtain support, you can post an issue [here](https://github.com/juliagoda/antimicro/issues) .

 ## Bugs

 Application's bugs will be fixed.
 There are created tests for detecting bugs.
-Of course, I'm open to proposals or asks of users.
+Of course, I'm open to proposals or questions from users.

 ## Shoutout

-A big, original inspiration for this program was the program QJoyPad
+A big, original inspiration for this program was the program QJoyPad.

 ## Credits